My Dinner with Hans (Georg Gadamer)

 As a college student 40 years ago, I attended a dinner where Gadamer spoke.
 My professors had me sitting right next to him at the meal.
 I asked him his impression of the U.S. on his trip, and he said Americans were “very proud.”
 Pride is not always a good thing: it can impede understanding.

 Gadamer stresses that scholarly writing about literature and the arts should not strive to follow scientific or empirical methods because the arts will always transcend what can be accounted for by the rigors of science.
 Yet many early efforts to catalog biblical allusions in Shakespeare made that mistake.
 Gadamer also notes that individual bias can be a source not only of blindness but also of insight.
-These ideas will inform my approach.
+These ideas inform my approach.

 (Pictured: L: Gadamer;